-The Company was incorporated in the State of Delaware on September 21, 2011 and changed its name to Ipsidy Inc. on February 1, 2017, and our common stock is traded on the OTCQX U.S. Market under the trading symbol "IDTY".
-Our corporate headquarters is located at 780 Long Beach Blvd., Long Beach, NY 11561 and our main phone number is (516) 274-8700.
-We maintain a website at www.ipsidy.com.
-The contents of our website are not incorporated into, or otherwise to be regarded as part of, this Annual Report on Form 10-K
+The Company was incorporated in the State of Delaware on September 21, 2011 and changed its name to Ipsidy Inc. on February 1, 2017, and our common stock is traded on the OTCQX under the trading symbol "IDTY".
+Our corporate headquarters is located at 670 Long Beach Blvd., Long Beach, NY 11561 and our main phone number is (516) 274-8700.
+Our website address is www.ipsidy.com.
+Information contained in, or accessible through, our website does not constitute a part of this prospectus or any prospectus supplement.